Dictionary » Positive Words » Sociable – Meaning, Definition, Synonyms and Antonyms

 1. What does “sociable” mean exactly?

-“Sociable” means enjoying the company of others, being friendly, and having a desire to engage in social activities.
+“Sociable” means enjoying the company of others, being friendly, and having a desire to engage in social activities or conversation.

 2. Can “sociable” describe both people and places?

-Yes, “sociable” can describe a person who enjoys socializing or a place that encourages social interaction (like a party or a coffee shop).
+Yes.
+“Sociable” can describe a person who likes socializing, and it can also describe a place or event that naturally encourages interaction (like a community workshop or café).

 3. Is “sociable” always positive?